 This gene is one of two neighboring gene family members that encode mitochondrial enzymes which catalyze the oxidative deamination of amines, such as dopamine, norepinephrine, and serotonin.
 Mutation of this gene results in Brunner syndrome.
 This gene has also been associated with a variety of other psychiatric disorders, including antisocial behavior.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed. [provided by RefSeq, Jul 2012]

 GeneCards Summary for MAOA Gene

 MAOA (Monoamine Oxidase A) is a Protein Coding gene.
 Diseases associated with MAOA include Brunner Syndrome and Maoa-Related Behavior Disorders.
-Among its related pathways are Glycine, serine and threonine metabolism and Metabolism.
+Among its related pathways are Serotonergic synapse and Histidine metabolism.
 GO annotations related to this gene include oxidoreductase activity and primary amine oxidase activity.
 An important paralog of this gene is MAOB.